Clinical-Genomics/MIP/documentation/README.md

 #### Output

-Analyses done per individual is found in each sample_id directory and analyses done including all samples can be found in the family directory.
+Analyses done per individual is found in each sample_id directory and analyses done including all samples can be found in the case directory.

 ##### Sbatch Scripts